huangbolun/data-ai-iot/imageClassificationCIFAR-10/README.md

 ## MLADS Tutorial

+This README extends and documents the work done in the MLADS-spring-2018 tutorial available in the [DataScienceVM GitHub Repo](https://github.com/Azure/DataScienceVM/tree/master/Tutorials/MLADS-spring-2018).
 This tutorial was presented at MLADS (Machine Learning and Data Science), Microsoft's internal machine learning conference, in spring 2018.
 It is a hands-on tutorial on deep learning that focuses on image classification with CIFAR-10.
 It has three hands-on components:

 1. Preprocessing images using the local Spark instance
 2. Building an image classifier using the Microsoft Cognitive Toolkit